 It is more difficult to estimate precisely what impact the fall in oil prices is likely to have on output, not least because the transmission of the shock is much less direct than for CPI.
-That said, Bank staff's central estimate, conditioned on the path for Bank Rate implied by the market curve, is that the fall in oil prices since mid-2014 will, all else equal, boost the level of UK GDP by around 1⁄2% over the MPC's three-year forecast period (Section 5).
+That said, Bank staff's central estimate, conditioned on the path for Bank Rate implied by the market curve, is that the fall in oil prices since mid-2014 will, all else equal, boost the level of UK GDP by around $\frac{1}{2}$ % over the MPC's three-year forecast period (Section 5).

 (1) This simulation has been produced using a suite model based on the Bank's central forecasting model, COMPASS, adapted to incorporate explicitly the channels through which changes in oil prices affect the economy.
 More details of this suite model can be found in section 5.2.1 of Burgess et al (2013), 'The Bank of England's forecasting platform: COMPASS, MAPS, EASE and the suite of models', Bank of England Working Paper No. 471; www.bankofengland.co.uk/research/Documents/workingpapers/2013/wp471.pdf.
-The impact on world activity is based on evidence from a range of empirical models and is broadly consistent with estimates from the International Monetary Fund.
+The impact on world activity is based on evidence from a range of empirical models is broadly consistent with estimates from the International Monetary Fund.

-Chart 4.7 Unit labour cost growth picked up slightly in
+Chart 4.7 Unit labour cost growth picked up slightly in 2014 Q3

-Decomposition of four-quarter whole-economy unit labour cost growth(a)
+Decomposition of four-quarter whole-economy unit labour cost $\mathsf{growth}^{(\mathsf{a})}$

-- Sources: ONS and Bank calculations. - (a) Unit labour costs are calculated as labour costs divided by GDP.
-GDP is based on the MPC's best collective judgement of the final estimate of GDP.
+(a) Unit labour costs are calculated as labour costs divided by GDP.
+GDP is based on the MPC's best collective judgement of the final estimate of GDP. (b) Self-employment income is calculated from mixed income, assuming that the share of

-(b) Self-employment income is calculated from mixed income, assuming that the share of - employment income in that is the same as the share of employee compensation in nominal
+(b) Self-employment income is calculated from mixed income, assuming that the share of employment income in that is the same as the share of employee compensation in nominal GDP less mixed income